JoshMcguigan/betafpv-f3/README.md

 ## What works

+- LED control
+- Basic gyro/accelerometer functionality
-- A script to build the blinking LED demo and flash it onto the controller
+- A script to build each example and flash it onto the controller

 ## TODO

-- [ ] LEDs
 - [ ] Motor Outputs
 - [ ] UART
-- [ ] Gyro/Accelerometer (blocked by driver support for the on-board MPU-6000)
-- [ ] Radio Receiver (blocked by driver support)
+- [ ] Radio Receiver

 ## Use